 As with the t-test, the Wilcoxon Signed-rank sum effect size (r) is interpreted much like a Cohen’s d.
 Olive and Franco (2008), as cited in Cohen (1988), suggested using a Cohen’s d = 0.2 is a small effect size, d = 0.5 is a medium effect size and d = 0.8 is a large effect size.
 Rosnow and Rosenthal further state a Wilcoxon Signed-rank effect size estimate r reported value of 0.5 and above is large (2005).

-RQ3.1: Does document research method, year of publication, word count, and reference count predict membership in low, high or excessive levels of the plagiarism categories for the corpus of sampled dissertations?
+RQ3.1: Does document research method, year of publication, word count, and reference count predict membership in low, high, or excessive levels of the plagiarism categories for the corpus of sampled dissertations?

-RQ3.2: Does document research method, year of publication, author count, word count and reference count predict membership in low, high or excessive levels of the plagiarism categories for the corpus of sampled published articles?
+RQ3.2: Does document research method, year of publication, author count, word count, and reference count predict membership in low, high, or excessive levels of the plagiarism categories for the corpus of sampled published articles?

 Both RQ3.1 and RQ3.2 employed the ordinal DSL as the dependent or outcome variable.
 However, while RQ3.1 employed year of publication, research method, word count, and reference count as four independent or predictor variables, RQ3.2 also included author count.
 I addressed the analysis of these variables with a multinomial logistic regression (MLR) analysis, modeling the three levels of content similarity in what was referred to as the dependent, respondent, or outcome variable.
 Multinomial logistic regression (MLR) is a not a member of the generalized linear models (GLM), but rather uses a logarithmic transformation to change categorical data in a linear way (Bham, Javvadi & Manepalli, 2012; Petrucci, 2009; Berry & Feldman, 1985).
 However, MLR’s strength is that both continuous and categorical independent variables can be used to predict membership in a categorical dependent variable (O’Connell & Rivet Amico, 2010).
 The multinomial dependent variable was chosen over a binomial dependent variable because it was based upon the three categories of similarity levels as defined in the merger of several standards from recommendations such as Thomas and Bruins (2014), the Higher Education Commission, Pakistan, (n.d.) and others.
 The standards used in the analysis for this study were low (0% to 14%), high (15% to 24%) and excessive (equal to or greater than 25%).